TalhaAbbas8/sample-ninja-help/panelist-imported-select-file.md

 Jack,Doe,jack@sampleninja.io,1966-04-12,,                      <-- BLANK CHECKBOX
 ```

 ### Data formats
-The importer access only values in the international formats
+The importer access only values in the international formats.

 #### Text
 In SampleNinja the text variables are tokenized and analyzed allowing you to store various kind of text data if desired.